ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Subject:

-: a logical collection of Statements about the same Artifact.
+: See Feed as a logical collection of Statements about the same Artifact.
-For any step or set of steps in a supply chain there may be multiple statements made about the same Artifact.
-Issuers use Subject to create a coherent sequence of Signed Statements about the same Artifact and Verifiers use the Subject to ensure completeness and Non-equivocation in supply chain evidence by identifying all Transparent Statements linked to the one(s) they are evaluating.
-In SCITT, Subject is a property of the dedicated, protected header attribute `15: CWT_Claims` within the protected header of the COSE envelope.
+Subject is a property of the dedicated, protected header attribute `15: CWT_Claims` within the protected header of the COSE envelope, to correlate the Statements.

 Transparency Service: